 He began his wrestling career in 1969 with the local promotion but soon traveled abroad to gain experience and hopefully make a name for himself.
-Records show that he crossed paths with "The Exotic" Adrian Street, Nick Bockwinkel, and "Killer" Khan.
+Records show he crossed paths with "The Exotic" Adrian Street, Nick Bockwinkel, and Killer Khan.

 "It was electrifying when I entered the ring and saw 20,000 people looking upon me.
 I became numb,” Veneno remembers.
-“But when the bell rang, I was so happy to be representing The Dominican Republic.”
+“But when the bell rang, I was so happy to represent The Dominican Republic.”

-In 1976, Jack Veneno thought little about what would then become the last words of his Mexican opponent Buddy Montes before he tragically died of a heart attack after their match that took place in The Big Apple.
+In 1976, Jack Veneno thought little about what would become the last words of his Mexican opponent Buddy Montes before tragically dying of a heart attack after their match in The Big Apple.

 "You’ve caught yourself a break because I can’t get up anymore," was uttered by Montes while lying on the canvas after their very physical match.

 The death of Buddy Montes was tough for Veneno to process, and he sought psychological help to help him get through the experience.
-He was finally able to surpass this tribulation when told that Montes had been suffering a heart condition beforehand and that Veneno had no part in Montes’ death.
+He finally surpassed this tribulation when told that Montes had been suffering a heart condition beforehand and that Veneno had no part in Montes’ death.

-Soon thereafter, wrestling on the island exploded in popularity when Veneno convinced wrestler and promoter Vampiro Cao that TV could be a powerful promotional tool that could launch them to the next level.
+Soon thereafter, wrestling on the island exploded in popularity when Veneno convinced wrestler and promoter Vampiro Cao that TV could be a powerful promotional tool to launch them to the next level.
 With new exposure came more money and sponsorships.
-Veneno became a spokesperson of a variety of products still remembered fondly by the Dominican people.
+Veneno became a spokesperson for various products still remembered fondly by the Dominican people.

 To say that Jack Veneno became a larger-than-life star and cultural icon for the Dominican Republic people would be a huge understatement.
 Watching the wrestling show on Saturday afternoons called "Lucha Libre Internacional" became a weekly ritual.
 He was a wrestler and a national icon of historical significance for the country who helped the entertainment sector get off the ground and later flourish.

 Dominican actor Manny Perez, who plays Jack Veneno in the biopic, Veneno: Primera Caída remembers huddling between his 10 brothers in front of a black and white TV to see his hero.
 "The few times we had electricity was normally only Saturday afternoons," says Perez.
 "This is when we saw Jack Veneno.
-We didn’t have anything, but when I saw him on TV, I felt rich."
+We didn’t have anything, but I felt rich when I saw him on TV."

 Los Hermanos Bronco, Caballero Negro, Vampiro Cao, El Vengador, El Buitre, Thunderman, El Taira, Los Espectros, Puño de Hierro, El Puma, El Principe Sabud, Golden Star and El Judas, are some of the famous wrestlers during this time in The Dominican Republic.